Erectile Dysfunction Profile

 Can erectile dysfunction be prevented?

-Yes, by reducing risk factors for heart disease, maintaining a desirable weight, healthy diet, drinking less and quitting smoking.
-It’s also important to keep your blood pressure and cholesterol levels in check.
+Yes, you can prevent erectile dysfunction by reducing risk factors for heart disease, eating a healthy diet, maintaining a desirable weight, drinking less alcohol, and stopping smoking.
+Keeping your cholesterol and blood pressure levels in check is also recommended.

 Is erectile dysfunction a normal process of getting older?

-No. This is not a natural phenomenon of ageing and can be prevented.
+No, erectile dysfunction is not part of the natural ageing process and can be prevented.

 Sign up for our Newsletter